CF COVID-19 Frequently Asked Questions

 I would like to return to my office to pick up files, collect, mail, etc. Should I contact anyone at the college?

 For security and efficiency, we have closed selected buildings that will not be open to the public.
 At the Ocala Campus, the Ewers Century Center, Bryant Student Union, University Center, Health Sciences building 19, 33, 35, and 37 will remain open with a few staff members.
 At the Citrus Campus, Buildings 2 and 4 will remain open.
 The Levy Campus and Hampton Center will remain open to allow students in a few skills-based programs to complete their coursework.
 All other buildings at all locations will be closed.
-If you enter one of the buildings that has been designated as closed, please contact Tommy Morelock at firstname.lastname@example.org to have the space cleaned and sanitized.
+If you enter one of the buildings that has been designated as closed, please submit a Custodial Services Request.
+The form is located at Inside.cf.edu under Forms or you can click here.

 What is the Families First Coronavirus Response Act?

-The CF Post Office will maintain daily courier services at the Ocala Campus and regular delivery schedule to other locations.
-Mail delivery will continue to the paid mailboxes, though the Postal Services office will be closed to outside customers.
+The CF Post Office is maintaining daily courier services at the Ocala Campus and regular delivery schedule to other locations.
+Mail delivery continues to the paid mailboxes, though the Postal Services office will be closed to outside customers.
 Faculty and staff can call ahead (ext.
-1396, 1567, 1588) to make arrangements for package drop off or pick up.
+1396, 1567, 1588) to arrange for package drop off or pick up.
 The Print Shop will take requests 8 a.m. to 1 p.m.
 Monday through Thursday.
-All inquiries should be directed to email@example.com.
+All inquiries should be directed to firstname.lastname@example.org.
 We are limiting staff during these hours, which may reflect in a delay in processing your order.
 We ask that you wait until notified your order is ready by either email, phone, or delivered through interoffice courier.
-Please limit trips to the shop.

 What mental health resources are available for full-time employees?